 A diverse group posing for a photo.

-That’s where you’ll get connected with affinity groups and students working to improve inclusion and students working to improve inclusion and social justice at RMC and beyond.
+That’s where you’ll get connected with clubs, affinity groups, and students working to create a sense of belonging at RMC and beyond.
 It’s where you will find resources that help all members of our community create the inclusive space we aspire to be!

 Explore other pages: